10yard/dkafe/readme.md

 The subfolder is useful when you have multiple roms with the same name e.g. there are lots of hacked versions of dkong.zip.
 If the emulator supports a rompath argument then DKAFE will launch the rom directly from its subfolder.
 If the emulator does not support a rompath (e.g. Advmame) then the rom will be copied over to the main rompath.
 See ALLOW_ROM_OVERWRITE option.
 With this approach I recommend the original rom be placed into its own subfolder (e.g. **/roms/original**) to prevent it from being overwritten.

-All roms in the list should be given an emulator number (as defined in settings.txt), a slot position (between 1 and 46) and a basic descriptive name.
+All roms in the list should be given an emulator number (e.g. 1 for DKWolf, as defined in settings.txt), a slot position (between 1 and 46) and a basic descriptive name.
 Set the slot position to 0 or 99 if you want the rom to only appear in the menu.

+As well as an emulator number,  the roms can be given a recording emulator number (e.g. 2 for DK Wolf recordings).
+This provides emulator details for when the rom is launched in recording mode.
+Set to zero to disable recording.

 The special subfolder name **shell** can be used when you want to launch a batch file or shell script.
 Create a .bat or .sh file inside the **/shell** subfolder.
 The emulator number can be left blank.